-Ms. Thompson noted Mr. Bailey's in-volvement with a wide circle of musicians, and the frequent references to music in his and the frequent references to music in his work "The way he moves in his studio, he's involved in a dance in how an artwork comes to life," she said.
+Ms. Thompson noted Mr. Bailey's involvement with a wide circle of musicians, and the frequent references to music in his and the frequent references to music in his work.
+"The way he moves in his studio, he's involved in a dance in how an artwork comes to life," she said.
 "That may be a hidden aspect to his studio practice - that it's very performative."

-Earlier in his career Mr. Bailey tended to throw everything into his paintings, "like a kid with all these questions," he said.
+Earlier in his career Mr. Bailey tended

+throw everything into his paintings, "like a kid with all these questions," he said.
 "As I look at my recent work, it's really pared down.
 Now I want haikus."

-Another reward of having a hometown exhibition (this one will travel next year to the Davis Museum and Cultural Center at Wellesley College and the McNay Art Mu-seum in San Antonio) is that his parents and the emanyity that her neutrand his and the community that has nurtured him and the community that has indicated min since elementary school can be a part of it.
-"I've always been interested in my work in relationship to my friendships and my family," he said.
-"I've always wanted to make work that would speak to them not over them, not around them, but straightforward to them."
+Another reward of having a hometown exhibition (this one will travel next year to the Davis Museum and Cultural Center at Wellesley College and the McNay Art Mu-seum in San Antonio) is that his parents and the community that has nurtured him since elementary school can be a part of it.
+"Pve always been interested in my work in relationship to my friendships and my family," he said.
+"I've always wanted to make work that would speak to them not over them, not around them, but